grosser/kennel/Readme.md

             template_variables: -> { ["environment"] }, # see https://docs.datadoghq.com/api/?lang=ruby#timeboards
             kennel_id: -> { "overview-dashboard" }, # make up a unique name
             layout_type: -> { "ordered" },
+            widgets: -> { "... raw widget definitions, most flexible ..." },
             definitions: -> {
-              [ # An array or arrays, each one is a graph in the dashboard, alternatively a hash for finer control [
+              [ # each element is a graph in the dashboard, alternatively a hash for complete control just like in `widgets` [
                   # title, viz, type, query, edit an existing graph and see the json definition
                   "Graph name", "timeseries", "area", "sum:mystats.foobar{$environment}"